tux4kids/Tuxpaint-Android/README.md

 Again sometimes cairo will also meet this issue that it cannot locate some symbols of png.

 The reason may be that two libraries with same name in system lib path and local app lib path will have different versions.
 For example, there is already libharfbuzz_ng in /system/lib folder, which is pre-builted and hosted by Android phone.
-On the other hand, we compile another version of libharfbuzz_ng for tuxpaint and host this in the apk.
+On the other hand, we compile another version of libharfbuzz_ng for Tux Paint and host this in the apk.
 And a strange behavior which is found but not confirmed is that `System.loadLibrary` seems to search libharfbuzz_ng in system path and then user app path.
 This will cause that compiled libharfbuzz_ng for tuxpaint is not loaded as we supposed, and the system libharfbuzz_ng seems a little old and not implement some new functions yet.

 So Android already does pre-built so many libraries but only does export a few headers (see section `Stable APIs` of `NDK Programmer's Guide`).
 We have to build required libraries by ourselves.

 Solution: To prevent loading those system libraries, we will add prefix `tuxpaint_` for all of libraries execept SDL2 related libraries.

-Issue 19: TuxPaint will crash when starting in the even number.
+Issue 19: Tux Paint will crash when starting in the even number.

-Problem: TuxPaint run well in the first time.
+Problem: Tux Paint run well in the first time.
-However when we quit normally and start tuxpaint again in the second time, it will crash.
+However when we quit normally and start Tux Paint again in the second time, it will crash.
 The LogCate will out the following message:

 > A/libc(9473): invalid address or address of corrupt block 0xb7c09448 passed to try_realloc_chunk